maxkfranz/weaver/documentation/md/intro.md

 Weaver.js is an open-source project, and anyone is free to contribute.
 For more information, refer to the [GitHub README](https://github.com/maxkfranz/weaver).

 Weaver.js was designed and developed by [Max Franz](http://maxfranz.org).

+The .js.org domain for Weaver is provided gratis by [JS.ORG](http://js.org).